ferasbg/glioAI/docs/Abstract.md

 * Build platform with verification features built in to allow doctors to recieve feedback on content they post to designated specialties (ex = imaging --> brain tumors, hemorrhage, etc.)

 * Build site that can sustain high-traffic load with all features built into platform

-## FAQ

-Because the competition is taking place in a virtual manner, here are some questions we figured you may have been wondering about!

-**Why did you make this innovation, and how much would it cost?**

-* That’s a great question.
-We built this system because we wanted to alleviate the pain points that physicians and radiologists face when making a treatment diagnosis given the extremely limited time they have to do so coupled with a high volume of patients.
-* If we can accelerate the process of detecting the presence of tumors themselves, we can allow physicians to have the ability to make more time to truly be there for their patient.
-* It would cost virtually nothing for the user except internet bandwidth costs for web searches routed from ISP.
-Essentially anyone who is able to generate an image of a head MRI scan from their local hospital or clinical office can use this system, and it’s as simple as dragging and dropping the image to receive the diagnosis.

 ## References